Thinker: Learning to Plan and Act: Introduction

 \section{Introduction}

-Model-based reinforcement learning (RL) has shown significant success in enhancing sample efficiency and performance by employing world models, or simply models, for generating additional training data \cite{hafner2021mastering, sutton1990integrated}, providing better estimates of the gradient \cite{heess2015learning, deisenroth2011pilco}, and planning \cite{schrittwieser2020mastering}.
-Despite these advances, a notable gap in existing research lies in the development of methods that allow an RL agent to autonomously interact with and utilize a model without relying on hand-crafted planning algorithms.
-To address this gap, we introduce the \emph{Thinker} algorithm, a novel approach that enables the agent to interact with a \emph{learned} model as an integral part of the environment, allowing the agent to adapt its planning strategies dynamically based on the situation.
+Model-based reinforcement learning (RL) has significantly enhanced sample efficiency and performance by employing world models, or simply models, to generate additional training data \cite{hafner2021mastering, sutton1990integrated}, provide better estimates of the gradient \cite{heess2015learning, deisenroth2011pilco}, and facilitate planning \cite{schrittwieser2020mastering}.
+Here, \emph{planning} refers to the process of interacting with the world model to inform the subsequent selection of actions.
+Handcrafted planning algorithms, such as Monte Carlo Tree Search (MCTS) \cite{coulom2007efficient}, have achieved remarkable success in recent years \cite{silver2017mastering, silver2018general, schrittwieser2020mastering}, underscoring the importance of planning.

+However, a significant research gap persists in creating methods that enable an RL agent to \emph{learn to plan} \cite{luo2022survey}, meaning to interact autonomously with a model, eliminating the need for handcrafted planning algorithms.
+We suggest this shortfall stems from the inherent complexities of mastering several skills concurrently required by planning: searching (exploring new potential plans), evaluating (assessing plan quality), summarizing (contrasting different plans), and executing (implementing the optimal plan).
+While a handcrafted planning algorithm can handle these tasks, they pose a significant learning challenge for an RL agent that learns to plan.
+Introducing a learned world model further complicates the issue, as predictions from the model might not be accurate.

-The Thinker algorithm wraps a Markov Decision Process (MDP) with a learned model and introduces a new set of actions that enable agents to interact with the model.
-The agent can engage with the model to perform planning, such as proposing alternative plans to the model before selecting the final action.
-Importantly, the manner in which an agent uses a model is not fixed.
-In principle, an agent can learn any planning algorithm, such as a $n$-step exhaustive search or even Monte Carlo Tree Search (MCTS) \cite{coulom2007efficient}, or ignore the model if the state does not require planning.
-As the algorithm only dictates how an MDP is transformed, the Thinker can be used in conjunction with any RL algorithm.
+To address these challenges, we introduce the \emph{Thinker} algorithm, a novel approach that enables the agent to interact with a learned model as an integral part of the environment.
+The Thinker algorithm wraps a Markov Decision Process (MDP) with a learned model and introduces a new set of actions that enable agents to interact with the model.\footnote{Full code is available at \url{https://github.com/stephen-chung-mh/thinker}, which allows for using the Thinker-augmented MDP with the same interface as OpenAI Gym~\cite{brockman2016openai}.} The manner in which an agent uses a model is not predetermined.
+In principle, an agent can learn various common planning algorithms, such as $n$-step exhaustive search or MCTS, or ignore the model if planning is not beneficial.
+Importantly, we have designed the augmented MDP in a way that simplifies the processes of searching, evaluating, summarizing, and executing, making it easier for agents to learn to use the model.